Scandinavian by Heritage - Nordic by Influence - Scottish by Design

 Orkney - United Kingdom's most popular cruise ship destination

 Three main piers located at Kirkwall, Hatston just outside Kirkwall and Stromness, Orkneys second town all offer excellent berthing facilities for cruise ships with anchorage also popular in Kirkwall Bay.
-By the end of 2012, the berth at Hatston will have been extended to 385 metres allowing the largest liners in the world to come alongside.
+The berth at Hatston has been extended to 385 metres making Hatston pier Scotland's longest deep-water commercial berth.

 Variety is certainly key when it comes to shore excursion itineraries with a World Heritage site dating back to 3100BC which includes Skara Brae, a Stone Age Village (circa 3100BC), Maeshowe Chambered Cairn, The Ring of Brodgar (Orkneys own Stonehenge, circa 2000BC) and the Standing Stones of Stenness.